 Tenant Saver Loan Scheme is designed to help private tenants who are experiencing rent arrears during the pandemic as a direct result of COVID-19.
 There is no cap set on the amount a tenant can borrow from the TSLS.

-The Welsh Government is currently concluding the fine details of Tenant Saver Loan Scheme which will be available on the Welsh Government website soon.
+The Welsh Government is currently concluding the fine details of the Tenant Saver Loan Scheme which will be available on the Welsh Government website soon.

 We understand applicants upon completing the form will be required to furnish evidence that they can afford to re-pay the loan.
 Once the Tenant Saver Loan Scheme is approved, the loan money will be transferred directly to either the landlord or the letting agent.